nejimonraveendran/Audio-Spectrum-Analyzer-Display/Esp32SpectrumAnalyzer/README.md

 ![Spectrum Analyzer](../Assets/Esp32-Spectrum-Analyzer-thumb.jpg)

 ## Features
-- **LED Display:**  Captures the audio and visualizes the audio frequencies as levels via WS2812B RGB LED Matrix.
+- **LED Display:**  Captures the audio and visualizes the audio frequencies as levels via WS2812B RGB LED strip/matrix.
 - **Configuration Web Portal** - Provides an integrated web portal that can be accessed via the IP address of the ESP32 and via the URL [http://sad.local](http://sad.local).
 The portal enables you to configure the display behavior and properties such as LED colors, transition speed, peak delay, amplification, LED brightness, etc.

 ## How it Works
 The application does the following at a high level:
-- Captures analog audio through the ADC0 / I2S interface of the ESP32 (GPIO pin 36).
+- Captures analog audio through the ADC / I2S interface of the ESP32 (GPIO pin 36).
 - Performs Fast Fourier Transform (FFT) on the captured audio buffer and puts the frequencies into specified bands.
 ArduinoFFT library is used for FFT functions.
 - Visualizes the frequencies as bar display levels through WS2812B RGB LED strip connected to the GPIO pin 18.
 FastLED library is used as the LED driver.
 - Provides an integrated web portal, which runs on a dedicated core of the ESP32, to provide an interface to configure different properites and behaviors of the display.